 - Penn State Law students located in University Park perform the services under the supervision of the clinic director.
 The students together with the clinic director screen inquiries from potential veteran clients or Pennsylvania Offices of Veterans Affairs who apply for assistance by completing the online application at the bottom of this webpage to make sure that the request falls within the expertise of the Clinic and the Clinic has capacity as explained further in item #3 below.

 - The Clinic is usually only able to accept new matters at the beginning of each law semester, usually in July and December, or earlier.
 We can only handle a limited number of clients each semester.
 New students join the Clinic each semester.
 Accordingly, acceptance as a client of the Clinic is not guaranteed just because an application is submitted.
 Acceptance for representation is ultimately based upon a variety of factors, including: educational value for our law students, timing of deadlines, availability of resources, and absence of conflicts of interest.
+The Clinic responds to every applicant and provides guidance for seeking legal assistance from other individuals or organizations when the Clinic is unable to represent the applicant.

 PLEASE NOTE: Completing and submitting an application or otherwise contacting the Clinic does not establish an attorney-client relationship between applicant and the Clinic.
 The Clinic will not begin any work for the applicant until the Clinic informs the applicant that a matter has been accepted and a representation agreement has been signed by both the applicant and the Clinic.
 While the application for services is under review and until there is a representation agreement signed by both the applicant and the Clinic, no attorney-client relationship exists (as the applicant is not a client of the Clinic).
 The applicant, of course, has the right to continue to look for an attorney and decline legal services from the Clinic (if offered).